zstoebs/site/content/notes/lcp/index.md

 </figure>
 <br>

+Since B is a basis of linearly independent columns, it can be inverted and the basis variables can technically determined that way.
 However, these matrices can be enormous in practice and inverting a matrix is very computationally expensive.
-Thankfully, iteratively [pivoting](https://people.richland.edu/james/lecture/m116/matrices/pivot.html) the tableau is one way to accomplish what inversion does without ever needing to invert a giant matrix.
+Thankfully, iteratively [pivoting](https://people.richland.edu/james/lecture/m116/matrices/pivot.html) the tableau is one way to accomplish the same goal without ever needing to invert a giant matrix.
 The high-level steps are:

 1. Use a minimum ratio test to determine the exiting variable from the basis.
 2. Row-reduce the tableau along the pivot column that corresponds to the entering variable at the row index of the exiting variable s.t. the pivot column is now one-hot at that row index.
 3. Replace the exiting variable with the entering variable at its index in the basis vector.
 4. The next entering variable is the complementary variable to the exiting variable, i.e., `w_i -> z_i`.

-Exiting conditions for the algorithm typically include: the values in the pivot columns are out of bound, i.e., `z_i < 0`, or the initial entering variable `z_0` leaves the basis. <u>At the end of the algorithm, the values in the column corresponding to q will be the values of the basis variables, and their complements will be 0.</u> There are a number of modifications and tricks on top of this basic scaffolding that have been developed to handle variant complementarity problems.
-For discussion of each variant of Lemke's method and their implementation details, I suggest reading Chapter 2 of the [Murty textbook](http://www-personal.umich.edu/~murty/books/linear_complementarity_webbook/lcp-complete.pdf) linked below.
+Stop conditions for the algorithm typically include: the values in the pivot columns are out of bounds, i.e., `z_i < 0`, or the initial entering variable `z_0` leaves the basis. <u>At the end of the algorithm, the values in the column corresponding to q will be the values of the basis variables in the final basis, and their complements will be 0.</u> There are a number of modifications and tricks on top of this basic scaffolding that have been developed to handle variant complementarity problems.
+For discussion of each variant of Lemke's method and their implementation details, I suggest reading Chapter 2 of the [Murty textbook](http://www-personal.umich.edu/~murty/books/linear_complementarity_webbook/lcp-complete.pdf).

 # Other Complementarity Problems & Applications
-LCPs are in fact a very specific formulation of complementarity problems and generalizations exist, e.g., [nonlinear (NCP)](https://en.wikipedia.org/wiki/Nonlinear_complementarity_problem), [linear mixed (LMCP)](https://en.wikipedia.org/wiki/Mixed_linear_complementarity_problem), and [mixed (MCP)](https://en.wikipedia.org/wiki/Mixed_complementarity_problem) complementarity problems, which have looser constraints.
-However, these problems often can not be analytically solved like LCPs, so their solutions are approximated by LCPs.
+LCPs are in fact a very specific formulation of complementarity problems and generalizations exist, e.g., [nonlinear (NCP)](https://en.wikipedia.org/wiki/Nonlinear_complementarity_problem), [linear mixed (LMCP)](https://en.wikipedia.org/wiki/Mixed_linear_complementarity_problem), and [mixed (MCP)](https://en.wikipedia.org/wiki/Mixed_complementarity_problem) complementarity problems, which have looser constraints than an LCP.
+However, these problems typically cannot be analytically solved like LCPs, but can be approximated by LCPs.

-Solving multi-agent games underlies many practical applications, ranging from hot topics, such as autonomous driving and reinforcement learning, to age-old games, such as tag, and motion planning, i.e., approximating MCPs with the [PATH solver](https://www.gams.com/34/docs/S_PATH.html).
+Solving games underlies many practical applications, ranging from hot topics, such as autonomous driving and reinforcement learning, to age-old games, i.e., tag, motion planning, i.e., approximating MCPs with the [PATH solver](https://www.gams.com/34/docs/S_PATH.html), and physics simulations.

 <figure>
 <video src="image/tag.mp4" controls></video>